 CARS.COM — Whether you misplaced it in the depths of your garage work bench or your dog ate it or a family member cruelly stole it for their own nefarious purposes, losing a vehicle's owner's manual may seem to be a great source of stress.
 We're here to tell you not to fear: There are solutions.

 A growing number of brands provide electronic versions of owner's manuals online, including Chevrolet, Dodge, Ford and Toyota, to name a few (see below for links to those owner's-manual pages).
 You may have to register online with your vehicle identification number to get access, but you will be able to browse the manual, download it to your computer as a PDF file and print specific pages you would like to have on hand.
-The brand sites generally also have warranty information and maintenance guides available.
+The brand sites generally also have warranty information and maintenance guides available for their vehicle models.

-A company called Helm Inc. based in Plymouth, Mich., offers replacement owner's manuals for Ford, GM, Honda, Hyundai, Jaguar, Mitsubishi and Toyota vehicles.
+A company called Helm Inc. based in Plymouth, Mich., offers replacement owner's manuals for Ford, GM, Honda, Hyundai, Jaguar, Mitsubishi and Toyota models.
 Prices vary and typically are $30 or more.
-Manuals for some vehicles are available on CDs.
+Manuals for some vehicle models are available on CDs.

 A less-expensive source might be eBay, where just about everything imaginable is for sale, including gently used owner's manuals.

 Have a car question you'd like us to answer?
-Send us an email at email@example.com, or ask in the comments below.
+Send us an email at email@example.com, or ask in the comments.